Zylve/zUtil/README.md

 ## Current commands:
  - /shout - Display your current coordinates and world in chat (+ conversions between the Nether and the Overworld)
  - /rlc - Alias for /reload confirm
+ - /stackcount and /sc - Display how many shulkers, stacks, and items are needed for a certain number

 ## Compiling
 ### Prerequisites